bernacle/storytelling/README.md

 # Storytelling API

 ## Overview
 The Storytelling API allows users to submit scripts and analyze their content to extract moods, themes, emotions, and more.
-It also provides the capability to generate media such as images, voices, music, and videos based on the analyzed script.
+It also provides the capability to generate media such as images, voices, and videos based on the analyzed script.

 ## Features
 - **Script Analysis**: Submit a story and receive detailed analysis, including mood, tone, and themes.
-- **Media Generation**: Generate images, voices, music, and videos based on analyzed scripts.
+- **Media Generation**: Generate images, voices, and videos based on analyzed scripts.
 - **API Key Authentication**: Secure your API usage with an API key.
 - **Worker Coordination**: The worker manages media generation and video bundling using FFmpeg.